alisaifee/coredis/docs/source/compatibility.rst

 SET
 ***

-Set the string value of a key
+Sets the string value of a key, ignoring its type.
+The key is created if it doesn't exist.

 - Documentation: `SET <https://redis.io/commands/set>`_
 - Implementation: :meth:`~coredis.Redis.set`